mc-tau-ui/tau-docs/docs/builtin-comps/list-view.md

 - Creates a scrollable list of given children

 ## Builder Parameters
-1. `spacing` (Optional):
+1. `spacing` (Optional)
-    - The spacing between each child of the list
+    - The spacing between each child of the list.
     - Default: 0
-2. `alignment` (Optional):
+2. `alignment` (Optional)
-    - Where to align the children
+    - Where to align the children.
     - Default: Center
-3. `children`:
+3. `children`
-    - The children to create a scrollable list from
+    - The children to create a scrollable list from.

 ## Size Behaviour
 - Maximum